 - Providing a range of information services for commissioners, practitioners and managers across the spectrum of health and social care.

 NICE was set up in 1999 as the National Institute for Clinical Excellence to reduce variation in the availability and quality of NHS treatments and care.
 In 2005 we merged with the Health Development Agency, and began developing public health guidance, also changing our name (National Institute for Health and Clinical Excellence).

 The Health and Social Care Act 2012 established us in primary legislation and from April 2013 we became a Non-Departmental Public Body responsible for developing guidance and quality standards in social care.
 Our name changed once more to reflect these new responsibilities.

 On 1 April 2019, we marked 20 years of improving health and social care through evidence-based guidance.

 The National Institute for Health and Care Excellence (NICE) provides national guidance and advice to improve health and social care.

 How the agency works

 NICE is led by a Board comprised of a non-executive chair and non-executive directors who in turn appoint executive members of the board.
-The NICE Board sets our strategic priorities and policies, with operational decision-making by our Senior Management Team.
+The NICE Board sets our strategic priorities and policies, with operational decision-making by our Executive Team.